micene09/scarlett/README.md

 }
 ```

-...it need to have back the `string` version of your custom type parameter.
+...it needs to have back the `string` version of your custom type parameter.

-Have a look at `tests/features.test.ts` to see it in action!
+Check out `tests/features.test.ts` to see it in action!

 **queryParamsIncludeEmpty (boolean)**